There is nothing like Oklahoma.

 But is it all good in the Sooner State?
 Of course not.
 Just like every other state, Oklahoma has its least desirable spots.
 The purpose of this post is to use science and data to determine which cities are the worst you could possibly live in if you make Oklahoma your home .

-However, according to data (which doesn’t measure things like beauty and ‘friendly people’), there are far better options in the state for making a place home.
+However, according to data (which doesn’t measure things like beauty and ‘friendly people’), the state has far better options for making a place home.
 And the worst place to live in Oklahoma?
-That would be Idabel.
+The worst place to live in Oklahoma is Poteau.

 If you’re looking for something more national, check out the worst cities in America or the worst states in America.